SwiftyTesseract/SwiftyTesseract/Readme.md

                             engineMode: EngineMode = .lstmOnly)
 ```
 The bundle parameter is required to locate the `tessdata` folder.
 This will only need to be changed if `SwiftyTesseract` is not being implemented in your primary bundle.
 The engine mode dictates the type of `.traineddata` files to put into your `tessdata` folder. `.lstmOnly` was chosen as a default due to the higher speed and reliability found during testing, but could potentially vary depending on the language being recognized as well as the image itself.
 See [Which Language Training Data Should You Use?](#language-data) for more information on the different types of `.traineddata` files that can be used with `SwiftyTesseract`

+## Building Tesseract and It's Dependencies From Source
+The Makefile used to build the static binaries vendored with SwiftyTesseract is located at SwiftyTesseract/SwiftyTesseract/Makefile.
+There is also an aggregate target named `libtesseract` that can be run directly in Xcode that can perform the build and move the binaries and headers into the proper directories.

 # Installation
 ### [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)